abpframework/abp/docs/en/Migration-Guides/Abp-4_0.md

 * Upgraded to the Identity Server 4.1.1.
 * Made some API revisions & startup template changes for the Blazor UI.
 * Switched to `kebab-case` for conventional URLs for the auto API controller routes.
+* Removed Retry for the Dynamic HTTP Client Proxies.
+* Creation audit properties of the entities made read-only.
+* TODO: Use IBrandingProvider in the Volo.Abp.UI package and remove the one in the Volo.Abp.AspNetCore.Mvc.UI.Theme.Shared
 * TODO: Removed the Angular Account Module Public UI (login, register... pages) since they are not being used in the default (authorization code) flow.
-* TODO: Removed Retry for the Dynamic HTTP Client Proxies.
-* TODO: Make read only for Creation audit properties of the entities.
 * TODO: Deprecate the SessionState in the @abp/ng.core package
-* TODO: Use IBrandingProvider in the Volo.Abp.UI package and remove the one in the Volo.Abp.AspNetCore.Mvc.UI.Theme.Shared
 * TODO: Change type of the IHasExtraProperties.ExtraProperties

 ## Upgraded to .NET 5.0